SuperOfficeDocs/superoffice-docs/docs/onsite/web-client/page-configuration.md

 ### Fragments

 Fragments can be reused in multiple pages, but when used in the same page you need to ensure unique ids.
-This can be done with the use of referenceWithIdUpdate attribute.
+This can be done using referenceWithIdUpdate attribute.

 Example of a fragment reference with id update: